jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

       - WPA3 **simultaneous authentication of equals (SAE)**: improves on WPA2's PSK mode by allowing for secure authentication between clients and the wireless network without enterprise user accounts; SAE performs a zero-knowledge proof process known as **Dragonfly Key Exchange** (which is a derivative of Diffie-Hellman); SAE uses a preset password and the MAC addresses of the client and AP to perform authentication and session key exchange
     - 802.1X / EAP
       - IEEE 802.1X defines the use of encapsulated EAP to support a wide range of authentication options for LAN connections; the 802.1x standard is named "Port-Based Network Access Control"
+      - 802.1X is a mechanism to proxy authentication from the local device to a different dedicated auth service within the network
       - WPA, WPA2, and WPA3 support the enterprise (ENT) authentication known as 802.1X/EAP (requires user accounts)
       - Extensible Authentication Protocol (EAP) is not a specific mechanism of authentication, rather an authentication framework
       - 802.1X/EAP is a standard port-based network access control that ensures that clients cannot communicate with a resource until proper authentication has taken place